 Originating in northern India in the 5th-6th century BCE Buddhism is concerned with the universal searching for enlightenment.
 The Buddha lived as Prince Siddhartha Gautama before renouncing his family as an adult and leaving his life of privilege in search of enlightenment.
 The Buddha lived and taught in north-east India in the 5th century BCE, dying in his eightieth year.
 The Theravāda tradition puts his death in 486 BCE, while the Mahāyāna tradition has it in 368 BCE.
 Recent scholarly research suggests his most likely dates were 484–404 BCE.

-Film segments from the excellent PBS film: The Buddha (there are transcripts beneath the video if you would rather read this material) The total viewing time for these segments, together, is about 45 minutes.
+The excellent PBS documentary film: The Buddha (there are transcripts beneath the video if you would rather read this material)

 Buddhism teaches that all of life is suffering, caused by desire.
 To cease suffering one must end desire and this can be achieved through following the Noble Eight-fold Path (eight rules that guides the life and morals of a follower).
 Buddhists believe that all actions bring reward or retribution.